August 12, 2024

 Sweet Relief Lake Leslie Tourist Park

-Alison and Peter shake off the summer heat with a relaxing stay at the leafy Lake Leslie Tourist Park, Qld.
+Alison and Peter shake off the summer heat with a relaxing stay at the leafy Lake Leslie Tourist Park in Queensland.

-We’ve never been to Lake Leslie Tourist Park before, in fact we’ve never been anywhere near Leslie Dam.
-We really are the ones who have been missing out!
+We’d never been to Lake Leslie Tourist Park before, in fact, we’d never been anywhere near Leslie Dam.
+It turns out, we’ve been missing out!

 Water Play